 The TOE is finished and the extended test features are removed.
-The TOE is delivered in different packages (e.g. UQFN) which are listed in the document OPTIGA[TM] TPM SLB 9672 TPM 2.0 Errata and Updates [13].
+The TOE is delivered in different packages (e.g. UQFN) which are listed in the documents OPTIGATM TPM SLB 9672 TPM 2.0 FW16.xx Errata and Updates and OPTIGATM TPM SLB 9673 TPM 2.0 FW26.xx Errata and Updates [13].

-The TOE is delivered in form of complete chips which include the hardware, the firmware, the Endorsement Primary Seed, one RSA Endorsement Key, two ECC Endorsement Keys and three Endorsement Certificates.
-The delivery of the TOE is done from a distribution center by postal transfer or delivery courier.
+The TOE is delivered in form of complete chips which include the hardware, the firmware, the Endorsement Primary Seed, two RSA Endorsement Key, two ECC Endorsement Keys and four Endorsement Certificates.
+The delivery of the TOE is done from a distribution centre by postal transfer or delivery courier.